 If you have been seriously injured in a car accident, you need a car accident lawyer to represent your best interests.
 You are up against insurance companies who refuse to give you enough to cover your medical bills.
 You could be out of work for a while (or even lose your job as a result of your injuries).
-Since 1997, our firm has helped recover $1 billion on behalf of our clients.
+Since 1997, our firm has helped recover $1 billion on behalf of our clients for personal injury.
 We are ready to help you fight your case against the insurance companies.

 If you’re looking for an experienced Miami car accident lawyer to help you pursue damages for your injuries, don’t hesitate to contact us.
 You can fill out our online form or call us at 800-560-5059 for a free, no-obligation consultation to see how much Steinger, Greene & Feiner can get for you!

 Want to learn more about what you can get for your car accident settlement?

 Click here to get our FREE eBook download!

 Miami is Florida's and the worlds most popular vacation spot.
 But what makes Miami a great city also makes it one of the dangerous ones in terms of car accidents.
 Car accidents in Miami have risen year over year.
 Below are some stats related to car accidents in Miami: